-As a matter of interest, the concept of saving your soul is often said (James 1:21, James 5:20; 1 Peter 1:9; Matthew 10:28; Mark 8:36-37), but saving your spirit is only mentioned once in reference to a Christian sinning profusely (1 Corinthians 5:5), and might be where the most basic self is housed (cf. 1 Corinthians 3:10-15).
+As a matter of interest, the concept of saving your soul is often said (James 1:21, James 5:20; 1 Peter 1:9; Matthew 10:28; Mark 8:36-37), but saving your spirit is only mentioned once in reference to a Christian sinning profusely (1 Corinthians 5:5), and might be where the most fundamental self is housed (cf. 1 Corinthians 3:10-15).
 So, soul and spirit can be used synonymously, but that does not mean they are the same thing.
-For instance, like the Hebrew word elohim mentioned earlier, the word angel (angelos) means “messenger”, but is sometimes used in the NT as a blanket term for heavenly bodies in general (1 Corinthians 4:9, 6:3, 11:10, 13:1; 2 Thessalonians 1:7-8; 2 Peter 2:11), even though all the apostles know that not all heavenly bodies are messengers (i.e. seraphim) and angelos can apply to people also (Luke 7:24; 9:52; Mark 1:2-3; James 2:25).
+For instance, like the Hebrew word elohim mentioned earlier, the word angel (angelos) means “messenger”, but is sometimes used in the NT as a blanket term for heavenly bodies in general (1 Corinthians 4:9, 6:3, 11:10, 13:1; 2 Thessalonians 1:7-8; 2 Peter 2:11), even though all the apostles know that not all heavenly bodies are messengers (i.e. cherubim, seraphim) and angelos can apply to people, also (Luke 7:24; 9:52; Mark 1:2-3; James 2:25).
 I suspect the word spirit likewise applies as a blanket term for immaterial aspects, which can include the soul (even heart and mind).

 The spirit can also directly affect the soul in, say, deep emotional, psychological or moral feelings such as love (1 John 4:7-21; Galatians 5:22-24; Colossians 1:7-8).
 Living in the Spirit produces the fruits of the Spirit in your life, such as love and truth, since God is both by definition.
 The soul is not marked among these qualities, or at least, it is not identified as the source of these qualities.

 To sum this section up, the fact that Jesus, Peter, Paul, and every other apostle contrast flesh against spirit yet never contrast flesh and soul is significant, as if the soul is subjugated to the flesh in some respect.
 They do though indicate a conflicting relationship of sinning in the flesh, one that condemns and wages “war against your soul” (1 Peter 2:11), but they do not make an explicit ontological juxtaposition, as if the soul is independent of the flesh like the spirit is; they are different substances from different places: one earthly, the other heavenly (1 Corinthians 15:50-53).
 As mentioned before, Paul clearly delineates between all three, which leads me to believe the soul is somehow the “joint” in between, if you will.
 Perhaps a faint analogy, but sort of like white light shining through a prism.
 If white light is spirit and the prism is body, then colour is soul.